kevgeedj/Whale-Returns/README.md

 # Whale-Returns

-This project uses Python and Pandas to analyze various investment portfolios and compare their performance and risk metrics.
+This project uses Python and Pandas to analyze various investment portfolios.
+Performance and risk metrics are compared.

 ## Files